liviucotfas/ase-web-and-cloud-applications-security/5 - MVCStore - Database.md

 # CRUD ASP.NET MVC Core Application

-## Preparing the Database

-1. Install Entity Framework Core by adding the following NuGet packages:
-    - Microsoft.EntityFrameworkCore
-    - Microsoft.EntityFrameworkCore.SqlServer

-    - Microsoft.EntityFrameworkCore.Tools
-    - Microsoft.EntityFrameworkCore.Design

 ## Creating the Database Classes

 > The database context class is the bridge between the application and the EF Core and provides access to the application’s data using model objects.

-2. Add a class file called ApplicationDbContext.cs to the Models folder and defined the class shown bellow.
+1. Add a class file called `ApplicationDbContext.cs` to the Data folder and defined the class shown bellow.

     ```C#
     public class ApplicationDbContext : DbContext